vanessa-kang/tp/docs/DeveloperGuide.md

        * Loading previous save file into PlanNUS if available

-       * Creation of entry point to available apps in PlanNUS
+       * Unified of entry point to available apps in PlanNUS

   * While running

        * Continuously prompt user for app selection
+       * Save after every change in `AcadPlan`

   * At shut down